SunzidHassan/Power_Plant_Finance/README.md

 # Power_Plant_Financing Project

-## This project uses fixed and variable costs of a Nuclear power plant, and generates financial indicator values such as:
+## This project uses fixed and a range of variable costs of a Nuclear power plant.
+Given the range of variable costs, the code generates financial indicator values such as:
-- Levelized unit energy cost
+- Levelized unit energy cost.
-- Break even year of project
+- Weight Average Cost of Capital (WACC) of the project.
-- Net Present Value of project
+- Net Present Value (NPV) of project.
-- Internal Rate of Return of project etc.
+- Internal Rate of Return (IRR) of project
+- Pay back period and Break even point of project. etc.